riteshbangal/GeektrustChallenges/README.md

 ##### Solution steps:
 	1. Get weather by weather-type.
-	2. Get all suitable vehicle names from the weather and get their corresponding Vehicle objects.
+	2. Based on weather type get all suitable vehicle names and get their corresponding Vehicle objects.
-	3. Get all the available orbits between any source and destination.
-Here each orbit sequence contains a single orbit.
-	4. When there are multiple destinations, get all possible route sequences to visit those destinations.
+	3. Get all available orbit-sequences to traverse single/multiple destinations and update them with user inputs (i.e. speed limit)
-	5. Now, based on weather type we can identify actual number of craters and possible vehicles for each orbit-sequence.
+	4. Now, based on weather type we can identify actual number of craters for each available orbit.
-	6. Find out optimum traverse time for each orbit/route and vehicle combination.
+	5. Find out optimum traverse time for each orbit/route - sequence and vehicle combination.
-	7. Compare these times and find out the optimized one.
+	6. Compare these times and find out the optimized one.

 ##### Java Version: 1.8